tan-zhuoting/Final-Project/README.md

 - The next part should be formatting.
 I want the output to be a table the has atom type and atom number on top and on the side so all the possible distances can show up.
 I might have to use `setw` and `set_precision` again.

 ### Day 22
 - I am finished with the calculation of geometry analysis and formatted them well.
 After many trials I made the ouput correct, nice, and clean.
-I have also promt to ask the user for their option to view a particular atom they want to see.
+I also promt to ask the user for their option to view a particular atom they want to see.
 - I am approaching the end of this project, my next steps are making sure I delete all the testing codes and maybe write some comments about each part.
 - Also, I will remove unecessary files, write summary and make a video on what my project does.

+### Day 23
+- I made a mistake and almost deleted my file `IRResolver.cpp`, this is the time when I felt like git is super useful!
+- I made minor changes and mostly comments to explain my project, hopefully my notes can help people understand it a little bit more.
+- I wrote a conclusion for this project and some adjustment on REAME.
+I will record the video next time.